NeuroJSON/jdata/JData_specification.md

 	}
   }
 ```
-here the `"_ArrayCompressedData_"` stores the column-major-serialized, byte-typecasted,
+here the `"_ArrayCompressedData_"` stores the row-major-serialized, byte-typecasted,
 zlib-compressed and finally base64-encoded adjacency matrix.